GregoireHENRY/AI-UFOs-installer/README.md

 Check in the Powershell if the command:
 > lzz -ver

 is available.
-You might have to relaunch your Powershell.
+You might need to relaunch your Powershell.

 For further informations, please visit the [website](http://www.lazycplusplus.com).

 #### MingGW - The C++ compiler